16Solar Resource for High Penetration and Large Scale Applications

 The work programme of the proposed Task 16 addresses on one side scientific meteorological and climatological issues to high penetration and large scale PV in electricity networks, but also includes a strong focus on user needs and for the first time a special dissemination subTask.
 Dissemination and user interaction are foreseen in many different ways from workshops and webinars to paper and reports.

 The project requires the involvement of key players in solar resource assessment and forecasting at the scientific level (universities and research institutions) and commercial level (companies).
-A consortium of 53 institutions of 21 countries has been formed.
+A consortium of 51 institutions of 19 countries has been formed.
 This includes large science centres like DLR, NREL or Fraunhofer, universities like State Univ. of New York, Mines ParisTech or Univ. of Jaen, national weather services like DWD, BOM or DMI and data providers like Solargis, Vaisala or Meteotest.

-Task 16's current phase began in 2020, ends in 2023 and activities are organized as follows
+Task 16's current phase began in July 2023, ends in June 2026

 • Products for the end-users